 Florence Nightingale Comes Home

-Florence Nightingale Comes Home is curated by Manuscripts and Special Collections and the Arts and Humanities Research Council-funded Nightingale Comes Home project team at the University of Nottingham.
+Florence Nightingale Comes Home was funded by the Arts and Humanities Research Council and curated by Manuscripts and Special Collections and the 'Nightingale Comes Home' project team at the University of Nottingham.

 Carte de visite of Florence Nightingale by William Edward Kilburn, c.1856